allanhechen/distributed-notification-system/docs/observability/logging.md

 ## The goal behind logging

-We want events to be traceable from outside of the application.
+We want events to be traceable from outside the application.
 This will enable the following:

 -   Following a request through microservices